Domino tilings of cylinders: the domino group and connected components under flips: Examples

-On the other hand, a plot of the number of tilings of $\cR_N$ per value of the twist approaches a normal distribution when the basis $\cD$ is kept fixed and $N$ goes to infinity.
+As proved in \cite{saldanhaejc}, the number of tilings of $\cR_N$ per value of the twist approaches a normal distribution when the basis $\cD$ is kept fixed and $N$ goes to infinity.
 This may seem surprising given the results for the cube $4\times 4\times 4$, but this region is too small for us to see the patern.
-For $\cD = [0,4]^2$ and $N = 8$, the total number of tilings of $\cR_N$ is $175220727982196365632$ and the number of tilings of twist $0$ is $121817608970781595564$.
-The normal distribution is more visible in Figure \ref{fig:4x4x120}, where $N = 120$; the theorem will be proved in a companion paper.
+The normal distribution is proved in Theorem 4 of \cite{saldanhaejc}; it is also visible in Figure 2 of the same paper.